softwaredeveloperscollective/sdc-v3/README.md

 To contribute to this project, follow these steps:

 1. Fork this repository by clicking the "Fork" button at the top of the repository page.
-2. Clone the forked repository to your local machine using the command git clone <forked-repo-url>.
+2. Clone the forked repository to your local machine using the command `git clone <forked-repo-url>`.
+2. Setup the dev database based on instructions present on `docs/local-db-setup.md`.
-3. Create a new branch for your changes using the command git checkout -b <new-branch-name>.
+3. Create a new branch for your changes using the command `git checkout -b <new-branch-name>`.
 4. Make the necessary changes to the code, and make sure they follow the project's coding style and conventions.
-5. Commit your changes with a descriptive commit message using the command git commit -m "Descriptive commit message".
+5. Commit your changes with a descriptive commit message using the `command git commit -m "Descriptive commit message"`.
-6. Push your changes to your forked repository using the command git push origin <new-branch-name>.
+6. Push your changes to your forked repository using the command `git push origin <new-branch-name>`.
 7. Create a pull request by clicking the "New pull request" button on the forked repository page.
 8. Wait for the project maintainers to review your pull request and provide feedback.
 9. Make any necessary changes based on the feedback, and push them to your branch.